-Newsela and Panorama Education recently collaborated to host a webinar focused on the opportunity to prioritize SEL in the midst of upheaval brought about by COVID-19 and continued racial injustices — all while educators face an unprecedented back-to-school season where questions around school reopenings abide.
+Newsela and Panorama Education recently collaborated to host a webinar focused on the opportunity to prioritize SEL in the midst of upheaval brought about by COVID-19—all while educators face an unprecedented back-to-school season where questions around school reopenings abide.

 Below is a summary of the conversation, as well as actionable strategies to consider.

 Download the Panorama Social-Emotional Learning Survey (includes measures for students and adults!)

 The current situation for educators and SEL

 Educators are working tirelessly to meet student needs virtually and often with an inconsistent schedule.
 They’re also dealing with the aftermath from the spring, when they suddenly lost the ability to meet in-person with students with whom they had already built relationships.